nftstorage/nft.storage/README.md

 wrangler kv:namespace create DEALS --env production
 # Follow the instructions from the cli output
 wrangler kv:namespace create METRICS --env production
 # Follow the instructions from the cli output
+wrangler kv:namespace create PINS --env production
+# Follow the instructions from the cli output
 wrangler secret put MAGIC_SECRET_KEY --env production # Get from magic.link account wrangler secret put SALT --env production # open `https://csprng.xyz/v1/api` in the browser and use the value of `Data`